 Sensor maintenance is required for accurate measurements.
 The primary requirement is simply to keep the sensor membrane clean.
 The membrane is a micro-porous polymer that is resistant to anything that will be encountered in water streams.
 However, deposits can form on the surface or in the pores of the membrane, and these deposits will reduce the sensitivity.
-Certain constituents in water, mainly iron and manganese, will form precipitates when the water is ozonated.
-These precipitates can sometimes form a coating on the membrane.
+Certain constituents in water, mainly iron and manganese, will form precipitates which can sometimes form a coating on the membrane.